Spoonerism: Crosswords

 Spoonerisms are used in cryptic crossword clues and use a play on words, in which the initial sounds or syllables of two words are switched to provide a solution.
-The clue type is generally indicated by a direct reference to 'Spooner', although more tricky examples might refer to him only as 'Rev', or use such phrases as 'in a manner of speaking', or 'slip of the tongue'.
-Uniquely, in cryptic crosswords the words used to create the Spoonerism might only be hinted at, not explicitly stated.
+The clue type is generally indicated by a direct reference to 'Spooner', or 'Rev', although more tricky examples might use such phrases as 'in a manner of speaking', or 'slip of the tongue', etc. Uniquely, in cryptic crosswords the words used to create the Spoonerism might only be hinted at, not explicitly stated.